-The Golden State Warriors ended their three-game losing streak on Saturday against the Phoenix Suns, but it didn’t come without flares rising at Chase Center, as the Dubs had to grind through most of the game without their defensive anchor, Draymond Green.
-He was ejected early in the second quarter, a decision that unsurprisingly didn’t sit well with head coach Steve Kerr.
+The Golden State Warriors ended their three-game losing streak on Saturday against the Phoenix Suns, but it didn’t come without things flaring up at Chase Center.
+The Dubs had to grind through most of the game without their defensive anchor, Draymond Green, who was ejected early in the second quarter.
+The decision, unsurprisingly, didn’t sit well with head coach Steve Kerr.

 Advertisement

-Green has never been best friends with NBA referees, so it would be understandable if he were extra cautious around them.
-Instead, he shoved Collin Gillespie and continued to argue with the officials in the immediate aftermath, earning back-to-back technical fouls and an early ticket out of the game.
+Green has never been best friends with NBA referees, so one would imagine him to be extra cautious around them.
+Instead, he shoved Collin Gillespie and continued to argue with the officials in the immediate aftermath of a foul, earning back-to-back technical fouls and an early ticket out of the game.

-This was likely Green reacting to the Warriors’ frustrating start to the game on defense, when they allowed the Suns to score 44 points.
+This was likely Green reacting to the Warriors’ frustrating start to the game on defense.
+They allowed the Suns to score 44 points.
 However, Kerr feels the referees’ response was too harsh, especially considering what the opposition, and Dillon Brooks in particular, did on Thursday.

 “We just saw a guy [Dillon Brooks] on their team literally punch Steph in the stomach.
 Premeditated.
 Punches him in the stomach.
 No ejection for that,” Kerr added.
 “And then, you know, two nights later, the refs got upset with some words from Draymond?
 I totally disagree.”

-Whether Green’s reaction warranted a technical foul is up for debate, but Curry deserved better calls given how Suns defenders, especially Brooks, handled him on Thursday, when the Warriors lost by one point, and again on Saturday.
+Whether Green’s reaction warranted a technical foul is up for debate.
+But Curry deserved better calls given how Suns defenders, especially Brooks, handled him on Thursday, when the Warriors lost by a point, and again on Saturday, when they won.

-Kerr voiced his concerns to the referees mid-game, but he too received a technical foul, which shut the matter down.
-Kerr could not argue further, as an ejection could have had dire consequences for the Warriors.
+Kerr voiced his concerns to the referees mid-game, but he too received a technical foul.
+Kerr did not argue further, as an ejection could have had dire consequences for the Warriors.

-Brooks has a dark history with the Warriors and its fanbase.
-He’s been a villain in Bay Area for over five years now, dating back to his Memphis Grizzlies days.
-He’s had issues when he was at the Rockets, and now, he’s created problems for himself in the Suns uniform as well.
+Brooks has a dark history with the Warriors and their fanbase.
+He’s been a villain in the Bay Area for over five years now, dating back to his Memphis Grizzlies days.
+He’s had issues with the Dubs when he was at the Rockets, and now, he has created problems in the Suns uniform as well.

 Curry doesn’t appear to get very favorable whistles from the referees, and that has been a talking point for some time.
-Toward the end of the second game against the Suns, defenders appeared to be intentionally trying to foul him, yet the whistle still didn’t come.
+Toward the end of the second game against the Suns on Saturday, defenders appeared to be intentionally trying to foul him.
+However, the whistle didn’t come.

 Thankfully, the Warriors were able to wash this bitter pill down with a win that should give them some confidence heading into their home fixtures, first against the Orlando Magic and then a Christmas clash with the Mavericks.